 Pour your borax water into your glue mixture and mix (slime will start forming right away).

-Remove the slime with your hands and knead in your hands until it starts to form into one clump.
+Remove the slime with your hands and knead it in your hands until it starts to form into one clump.

-Now repeat with your next color until you have pink, yellow, orange, green and blue.
+Now repeat with your next color until you have pink, yellow, orange, green, and blue.

 We stretched and played with this slime for hours.
 Literally hours.
 The colors stayed beautiful rainbow-ish.
 If you and your kids love slime you’ll love this recipe.
 If you are new to making slime, don’t be intimidated.
 Slime is worth every second and any ‘mess’ that may be made!